 - (19) Shares registered for sale hereby consist of 27,079,146 Velo3D Holder Shares and 3,590,502 Earnout Shares.
 The shares are held by Playground Ventures, L.P. and Playground Ventures GP, LLC serves as its sole general partner.
 The managing members of Playground Ventures GP, LLC include four individuals (not including Jory Bell) and Playground Global, LLC.
 There are five managers of Playground Global, LLC, including Mr. Bell.
 Jory Bell.
-Mr. Bell disclaims beneficial ownership of the shares of common stock held by Playground Ventures except to the extent of his pecuniary interest, if any, in such shares.
-Mr. Bell serves as a director of the Company.

-(20) Shares registered for sale hereby consist of 25,000 Founder Shares. - (21) For purposes of the first table, shares registered for sale hereby consist of 8,550,000 Founder Shares and 4,450,000 shares issuable upon exercise of the private placement warrants.
+Mr. Bell disclaims beneficial ownership of the shares of common stock held by Playground Ventures except to the extent of his pecuniary interest, if any, in such the start of the start (20) Shares registered for sale hereby consist of 25,000 Founder Shares.
+(21) For any series of the formation of the - (21) For purposes of the first table, shares registered for sale hereby consist of 8,550,000 Founder Shares and 4,450,000 shares issuable upon exercise of the private placement warrants.
 For purposes of the second table, warrants for sale hereby consist of 4,450,000 private placement warrants.
 The first table assumes the exercise in full of the private placement warrants held by the Sponsor, and the second table assumes no exercise of the private placement warrants held by the Sponsor.
 The Sponsor is the record holder of the securities reported herein.
 Barry S. Sternlicht controls the Sponsor, and as such has voting and investment discretion with respect to the securities held by the Sponsor and may be deemed to have beneficial ownership of the securities held directly by the Sponsor.